napasaikarthik/Section01_ProjectGroup3/README.md

 •	How many users are active on a particular GOP?
 •	What is the time period where the users are active?

+# Models and Analysis

+1. Model is prepared using 2 data files
+   1.1 USA Candidate list
+   1.2 State list of USA

+2. Model make we used only java regex.
+Using Java Regex   we classified data according to  2 above files (state list and candidate list )

+3. When we got tweets then we first we classify data according to candidate for this we are applying java regex .
+One candidate can have more hashtags or name so we put all names for all candidate corresponding.

+Like for  Donald J. Trump twiter users use @trump , #trump , #trump2016 , @realdonaldjtrump , #donaldjtrump  . so we counting all tweets for trump which have these hashtags or handler .

+4. For state wise classification we have list of USA states.
+When we are getting data then we first we are checking tweet location if tweet location is not null then classifying data state wise using java regex . if tweet location is null then we are check twitter user location then we are classifying according state wise .
+Twitter user most probably does not on GPS so tweet location come null, thats why we also considered user location which is provided when user created account.

+5. Location wise active user count also based on tweet count.

+6. Time period also done using tweets based first we are stored data in cassandra and then counting which time period have more tweets

+7. We done below four analysis using tweet count based

+   1. Which states in the country are showing interest in the presidential elections?
+   2. Which candidate is being more popular in the discussions?
+   3. How many users are active on a particular GOP?
+   4. What is the time period where the users are active?

+Above four analysis done based on only tweets count based . like if state texax have more tweets than other states then texas is more interested in  election .

 # CODE AND APPLICATION
 + Code is posted in the GitHub link.